Tips & Rules for a Successful Climbing Session

 Stuck?
 Try moving your feet up to extend your reach.
 Climbers should focus on keeping their arms straight and using their legs push themselves up.

-If you have any questions about bouldering, the facility, or safety, please ask our staff.
-We are here to help.
+Have questions about bouldering, the facility, or safety?
+Ask our staff — we are here to help.